Over 80 million families fled for their lives around the world, praying for safety and shelter and seeking refuge.

 - Eating and sleeping disorders.

-Losing one or both parents for a child is one of the most crises a child can ever come across, in addition to other problems such as; displacement, poverty, and poor-living-conditions, which are other big reasons for children to suffer from mental health issues, and go through some serious psychological crises.
+Losing one or both parents for a child is one of the biggest crises a child can ever come across, in addition to other problems such as; displacement, poverty, and poor-living-conditions, which are other big reasons for children to suffer from mental health issues and go through some serious psychological crises.

 Supporting Refugee Students with Special Educational Needs in Schools